babarrett/g80-9009/operations.md

 With Wkst selected you can... but need to connect...
 TODO: complete when known.

+### Keyboard mode (Desk PC)

+Keys that operate in Keyboard mode:

+* Keys on main keyboard, except bottom row, all
+* Control is Control, Alt and Alt Graph are Command.
+* Numeric pad, all
+* F1-F12
+* The 2 key shifted is @
+* The 3 key shifted is #
+* The ' key shifted is "
+* The # key unshifted is \, and shifted is | << I should swap key caps for this.
+* The \ key unshifted is §, and shifted is ±
+* Reset button (not key) on the back of the keyboard does a power off/on cycle equivalent.

+Keys that do **not** operate in Keyboard mode:

+* ABBR and Deal on the bottom row
+* All colored keys except "0" and "Enter" on the numeric pad.
+* The entire first column from Interrupt to Raise Ordrs
+* Clear (above Esc)
+* F13-F24
+* The entire top-right grouping of 11 keys from Hold to Scrn 4.

 With Desk PC selected you can use a subset of the keys on the board, as indicated here:

 ![Unavailable keys in Desk PC mode](../master/images/Cherry%20G80-9009%20Unavailable%20keys%20in%20Desk%20mode.png "Unavailable keys in Desk PC mode")

+### Keyboard mode (Wkst)

+* No scan codes are sent out the Desk PC/workstation port.
+Still working on this.